lanl/walkabout/docs/user-guide/appendix-A4.md

 See [`Appendix A.1 Control`](appendix-A1.md).

 Walkabout and SPTR use different streamline tracing algorithms.
-The good agreement between the two thus helps build confidence in both codes.
+The good agreement between the two thus helps build confidence in bothe codes.
-For example plots using both these files see [`Verification Test 3, section 4.3`](4-verification-tests.md)
+This is done in Verification Test 3 comparing **`sptr2`** to **`trajout`** results, see [`Verification Test 3, section 4.3`](4-verification-tests.md)

-## A.4.1 PLUMECALC **`sptr2`**
+## A.4.1 Plumecalc particle tracks **`sptr2`**

+This streamline particle tracking file is written in FEHM sptr2 ASCII format and can be read by PLUMECALC.
+The number of particles used in the simulation, followed by the particle number, time that the particle is leaving a cell (days), and the cell that the particle is leaving, for each travel segment of each particle.
+The example in Figure A4-1 is walkabout.sptr2 written for Test 3 (file walkabout.sptr2.ans is a copy).

 ```
       walkabout 1.2        20191008170857.604